mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Rishi Kanodia</div>
-                  <p> I have made models, interned in an EV startup and participated in InterIIT EV Simulation.
-Recently, I have started to read a lot about ML and finance.
-I am a member of IITB Racing team, under Vehicle Dynamics subdivision.
-I'm good with Matlab & Simulink and all nit-bits of how automobiles work.
-I am also enthusiastic about culturals, dramatics in particular. </p>
+                  <p> I have made models, interned in an EV startup & participated in InterIIT EV Simulation.
+Recently, started to read about ML and finance.
+I am a member of IITB Racing team, under Vehicle Dynamics subdivision, good with Matlab & Simulink and all nit-bits of how automobiles work.
+Enthusiastic about culturals & dramatics. </p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>